Ugarit

-Ugarit (/juːˈgɑːrɪt, uː-/; 𐎜𐎂𐎗𐎚, ủgrt /ʾUgarītu/) was an ancient Levantine coastal city located in what is today northern Syria.
-The site, with its corpus of ancient cuneiform texts, was discovered in 1928.
-The texts were written in a previously unknown Northwest Semitic tongue—the Ugaritic language.
+Ugarit (/juːˈgɑːrɪt, uː-/; 𐎜𐎂𐎗𐎚, ủgrt /ʾUgarītu/) was an ancient Levantine coastal city located in what is today northern Syria, at a site known in Arabic as Ras Shamra or Tell Shamra.
+Since its discovery in 1928, the site has revealed the oldest known systematic use of an alphabet.
+Ugaritic texts were written in a previously unknown Northwest Semitic tongue—the Ugaritic language.
 Archaeological excavations of Ugarit show evidence of occupation since the 8th millennium BC.
 Research has focused on the late Bronze Age levels; relatively little is known about earlier occupation.
-The ongoing archaeological investigation of Ugarit has proven to be invaluable to the study of the Bronze Age in the eastern Mediterranean.

 Ugarit is 10 km north of the Syrian city Latakia; at its zenith it ruled an area roughly equivalent to the modern Latakia Governorate.
-The ruins are often called "Ras Shamra" or "Tell Shamra" after the local place names.

 History

 Ugarit has its origins in the Neolithic period of the Fertile Crescent.
-The site was occupied from the end of the 8th millennium BC and continued as a settlement through the Near Eastern Chalcolithic and Bronze Ages until its destruction in c.
+The site was occupied from the end of the 8th millennium BC and continued as a settlement through the Near Eastern Chalcolithic and Bronze Ages until its destruction c.
 1185 BC.
-It was during the Late Bronze Age (c.
-3300 – 1200 BC) that Ugarit saw significant growth, culminating in the establishment of the Kingdom of Ugarit.
+During the Late Bronze Age (c.
+1500 BC) the settlement saw significant growth, culminating in the establishment of the Kingdom of Ugarit.

 The city had close ties to the Hittite Empire, in later periods as a vassal state.
-It sent tribute to Egypt at times, and maintained trade and diplomatic relations with Cyprus (then called Alashiya), as documented in archives recovered from the site and corroborated by Mycenaean and Cypriot pottery found there.
+It sent tribute to Egypt at times, and maintained trade and diplomatic relations with Alashiya (possibly Cyprus), as documented in archives recovered from the site and corroborated by Mycenaean and Cypriot pottery found there.
 The polity was at its height from c.
-1450 BC until c.
-1185 BC; when it was destroyed, possibly through a combination of invading Sea Peoples and internal struggles.
-The Kingdom of Ugarit would be one of the many polities that fell in the Late Bronze Age collapse of 12th century BC.
-Gibala (Tell Tweini), a coastal city at the southern edge of the Kingdom of Ugarit, was also destroyed at this time.
+1450 BC, when it was destroyed, along with the sites of many other polities that fell in the Late Bronze Age collapse of 12th century BC.
+Both Tell Sukas and nearby Tell Tweini (proposed as ancient Gibala), a coastal city at the southern edge of the Kingdom of Ugarit, were also destroyed at this time.